Industries & Professions /

 Between 1997 and 2007, the three sectors within the investigation, guard, and armored car services industry had very different growth patterns.
 Of the three, the security guard and patrol service sector tallied the greatest gains overall during the period, doubling in revenue and increasing the number of establishments by 38 percent and paid employees by 26 percent.
 The investigation services sector experienced even better gains in revenue, 114 percent, but the number of establishments declined by 1 percent and employees by 17 percent.
 The armored car services sector performed the worst of the three, with only 57 percent gains in revenue, 6 percent shrinkage in the number of employees, while the number of establishments remained flat.

 One factor that has encouraged the growth of security guards is the amount of shoplifting and employee theft that occurs at retail stores.
-One industry survey of 23 retailers estimates that for every dollar of sales in 2012, just under 1 cent was lost to some form of theft, and of those thefts, only 4 percent of the value was recovered, even though 1.1 million shoplifters and dishonest employees were apprehended.
+One industry survey of 23 retailers reported nearly 1.2 million shoplifters and dishonest employees were apprehended for theft in 2013, an increase of 2.8 percent from 2012.
+More than $199 million was recovered from these apprehensions, an increase of 4 percent from 2012.